 There are several mentions of “Satan” in the seven letters in Revelation which are addressed to seven churches in Asia Minor (modern-day Turkey).
 The “synagogue of Satan” is mentioned in the letter to the church at Smyrna (Rev. 2:9), and again in the letter to the church at Philadelphia (Rev. 3:9).
 “Satan’s throne” and “where Satan lives” are mentioned in the letter to the church at Pergamum (Rev 2:13), and the knowledge of the “deep things of Satan” is mentioned in the letter to the church at Thyatira (Rev. 2:24).

-Elsewhere in the book of the Revelation, Satan is identified; he is the dragon, the ancient serpent, the devil (Rev. 12:9; 20:2).
+Elsewhere in the book of the Revelation, Satan is identified as the dragon, the ancient serpent, the devil (Rev. 12:9; 20:2).

 Who was part of “Satan’s Synagogue”?
 (Revelation 2:9, 3:9)

-We know from literary sources and from inscriptions that Jews, Samaritans, and Gnostics met in groups or buildings called synagogues (sunagogai), whereas Christians met in groups or communities consistently called churches (ekklesiai).
+We know from literary sources and from inscriptions that Jews, Samaritans, and Gnostics met in groups or buildings called “synagogues” (sunagogai), whereas Christians met in groups or communities consistently called “churches” (ekklesiai).
 There were many Jewish communities in Asia Minor.
-In Sardis there was a particularly large and influential community of Jews.
+There was a particularly large and influential community of Jews in Sardis.
 But I don’t think the Synagogue of Satan refers to ordinary Jewish people.

 Some speculate that the Synagogue of Satan was a Samaritan synagogue.
-The Samaritans had a shared heritage with the Jews (cf. John 4), and when it was convenient they identified themselves as Jewish, but Samaritans were not genuine Jews (Josephus, Antiquities 9.14.3 and 11.8.6.)
+The Samaritans had a shared heritage with the Jews, and when it was convenient they identified themselves as Jewish, but Samaritans were not genuine Jews.
+(Josephus, Antiquities 9.14.3 and 11.8.6.)
 Note that in Revelation 2:9 and 3:9 the adherents of the Synagogue of Satan had been calling themselves Jews, but were not really Jews.

 The various forms of Gnosticism were a hybrid of Christian, Jewish and pagan beliefs.
 One form may have originated with Simon the Sorcerer, also known as Simon Magus.
 Simon Magus was a Samaritan and a sorcerer or magician who seemingly accepted the Christian gospel when Philip was ministering in Samaria.
 The writer of Acts devotes many verses to him in Acts chapter 8 (Acts 8:9-24).